 I love all things pasta!
 In fact, I’d be lying if I said I didn’t eat pasta several nights of the week.
 Pasta can be super simple, like spaghetti and meatballs.
 But, pasta can also be intricate, like layered lasagnas.
 No matter how you spin it, it’s good stuff.

 Today’s recipe is one that looks more complicated than it is.
 This Spinach Stuffed Manicotti only actually requires a few simple steps: make the sauce, whip up the ricotta mixture, stuff the shells, and bake.
 It’s that easy.
 Creamy, cheesy, and saucy, this manicotti is what pasta dreams are made of.
+Similar to my Spinach Gratin, it has a host of textured flavors that really highlight spinach well.

 As much as I appreciate the structure of a recipe, I love a challenge.
 Most nights, I rely on what’s already lurking the depths of my fridge to inspire a meal.
 Like my Big Mama always said, work with what ya got!